 So following Noel through the corridors, they arrived at the door to Noel's office, they walked in and found someone waiting in the shadows.

-"Now no fuss, it is me asking the questions and direct the answer to me," Noel said.
+"Now no fuss, it is me asking the questions, please direct the answer to me," Noel said.

 A familiar voice asked, "What have you found out about these irritating road works?"

 "Apart from being associated with Armed Force Bases and making life miserable for drivers, not a great deal," Ray said.